rowancurry/rowancurry/README.md

 Hi, I'm Rowan!
-I'm a Junior Data Scientist who's passionate about using data to create impactful solutions to complex problems.
+I'm a Data Scientist who's passionate about using data to create impactful solutions to complex problems.
 I'm also a hobby artist and an avid bookworm-- feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/rowan-curry/) or [Storygraph](https://app.thestorygraph.com/).

 - Data Science blog on [Medium](https://medium.com/@curryrowan)